bagasdprs/doctor-record-vue/README.md

 This project utilizes Tailwind CSS v4 with the Vite Plugin configuration in Nuxt.
 Please ensure you do not modify the assets folder structure or nuxt.config.ts arbitrarily, as it may break the styling system.

-Made with ❤️ and a lot of coffee by Bagas Dwiprasandi.
+Made with ❤️ and a lot of coffee by Bagas Dwiprasandi

 ---